cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 method of a service class.
 I want there to be single responsibility, not because Uncle Bob told me so, but because I want to be able to test my code at the component level.
 And of course, there's that gnawing feeling that "maybe I'll need to use this in another place," but more on that later.
+What if I had a class that was responsible for mapping Laravel's response into my data object?
+I could then test this function in isolation, giving me confidence it behaves as desired given different scenarios, such as "what if a key is missing? what if the connection times out? what if the API returns a 500 response code?"

 ## Promises To the Rescue

 As mentioned above, the async nature of HTTP requests is made possible thanks to Guzzle's [Promises](https://github.com/guzzle/promises) library.
-Because PHP is not async by nature, the promises offered are closer to Laravel's [Pipeline](https://laravel.com/docs/12.x/helpers#pipeline) than they are to promises in JavaScript.
-They just so happen to be used by async requests.
+Because the PHP runtime is not async by nature, the Promises offered are closer to Laravel's [Pipeline](https://laravel.com/docs/12.x/helpers#pipeline) than they are to Promises in JavaScript.
+While Guzzle can execute HTTP requests concurrently, Promises can be used to simply pipe the results of one function into another.

-The promise interface allows us to chain mutations together and then wait for each link in the chain to be resolved.
+The Promise interface allows us to chain mutations together and then wait for each link in the chain to be resolved.
 We can pipe our Response into a method and have it give us back a POPO (or Laravel Data object if you fancy).